d3b4g/leonids/_posts/chainsaw.md

 ###### InterPlanetary File System

+There is a .ipfs folder in administrator’s homedirectory.

 > The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

 ```python